How To Invest In Real Estate With No Money

 1. You’ve done some math: Another common scenario is you spent the time to define your endgame — kudos to you — but in doing so, you’ve come to the conclusion that you’re going to need to stretch your cash as much as possible to hit your portfolio targets on your preferred timeline.

 In either case, you’re in luck because the vast majority of information committed to books, podcasts, blog posts, and seminars has been aimed at you.
-This is what I like to refer to as the “no money down” category.
+This is what I like to call the “no money down” category.

-Essentially, what you need is leverage, and reams of paper have been produced on this topic, so I’m not going to go into too great a detail here.
+Essentially, what you need is leverage, and reams of paper have been written on this topic, so I’m not going to go into too much detail here.
 Rather, I’ll briefly summarize what I suggest you look into further based on which of the two scenarios you’re in.

 For experienced real estate investors who’ve run out of cash

-• 1031 exchange: 1031 exchanges offer a path for efficiently converting multiple single-family, or small multi-family, properties into larger multiunit properties by providing a path to liquidating funds previously invested, without losing a large chunk of your purchasing power to taxes.
+• 1031 exchange: 1031 exchanges offer a way to efficiently convert multiple single-family or small multi-family properties into larger multi-unit properties by allowing you to liquidate previously invested funds without losing a large chunk of your purchasing power to taxes.
 Learn more about 1031 exchange rules in our guide.

-• Home equity line of credit (HELOC): HELOCs are another common way that investors can unlock the equity accrued in their previous acquisitions in order to purchase more units — in this case, while keeping the previous units.
-When paired with high loan-to-value (LTV) loans from a Debt Service Coverage Ratio (DSCR) lender, a HELOC can easily be used to purchase more properties without needing to contribute additional cash.
+• Home equity line of credit (HELOC): HELOCs are another common way for investors to unlock the equity accrued from their previous acquisitions to purchase more units — in this case, while keeping the previous units.
+When paired with high-loan-to-value (LTV) loans from a Debt Service Coverage Ratio (DSCR) lender, a HELOC can be used to purchase additional properties without contributing additional cash.

-• Private money: In practice, the easiest way I’ve found to truly finance 100% of a project is by securing a mortgage from a friend or family member.
+• Private money: In practice, the easiest way I’ve found to finance 100% of a project is to secure a mortgage from a friend or family member.
 Professional lenders almost always cap loan-to-cost (LTC) below 100%, meaning you’re always going to bring cash to close, no matter how good a deal you’ve found.
 With private mortgages, though, covering 100% of costs is rarely an issue so long as the loan stays below a reasonable LTV, typically 70% to 80%.

 • Seller financing: Another option is to find a seller willing to become the lender.
 Instead of going through a bank, you negotiate payment terms directly with the property owner.
-This can be an effective way to take control of non-performing properties with potentially no upfront cash being required.
+This can be an effective way to take control of non-performing properties, potentially with no upfront cash required.

 For experienced real estate investors who anticipate running out of cash

 • BRRR Strategy: If you haven’t run out of cash yet, but you see it on the horizon, then you might want to consider setting aside enough liquidity to employ the BRRR strategy.
 This works because lenders tend to have higher LTC caps on refinances than on purchases — sometimes even allowing investors to cash out more than 100% LTC as long as they stay below their max LTV.
-The result is a somewhat counterintuitive strategy where using all cash to acquire and stabilize a property up front can actually lead to leaving less cash in the property than if you financed it at purchase.
+The result is a somewhat counterintuitive strategy: using all cash to acquire and stabilize a property up front can actually leave less cash in the property than if you financed it at purchase.

-• Portfolio Loans: I’ve seen many investors drastically improve their cash position simply by refinancing multiple rental properties that were originally financed one at a time, under a single portfolio blanket.
+• Portfolio Loans: I’ve seen many investors drastically improve their cash position simply by refinancing multiple rental properties that were originally financed individually under a single portfolio blanket.
 This probably won’t result in a lot of cash back, like a cash-out refinance typically would, but if you’re concerned more about future cashflow issues, you’d be amazed at how much of a difference in month-to-month returns a blanket refinance can make.

 Strategies for aspiring real estate investors